aiven/aiven-docs/docs/platform/howto/manage-project-vpc.md

 Once the VPC is deleted, the cloud provider side of the peering connection's becomes `inactive` or `deleted`.

-## Migrate a public service to a VPC
+## Migrate a public service to a project VPC

 You can migrate any Aiven service to a different VPC: